 Purpose: To determine if two end products of stellar evolution – GK Per and Cen X-3 – could be white dwarfs or neutron stars by calculating the periods of X-ray pulses emitted by the two stellar cores using data recorded by the Chandra X-ray Observatory.

 Variable Stars are stars that vary in magnitude (brightness).
-The behavior of stars that vary in magnitude can be studied by measuring their changes in magnitude over time and plotting the changes on a SS Cygni Light Curve, AAVSO graph called a light curve.
+The behavior of stars that vary in magnitude can be studied by measuring their changes in magnitude over time and plotting the changes on a graph called a light curve.
 The example to the left is a light curve that shows the variability of SS Cygni over a 300 day period of observation.
 SS Cygni is a cataclysmic variable – stars that have occasional violent outbursts caused by thermonuclear processes either in their surface layers or deep within their interiors.

 SS Cygni is also an example of a subclass of cataclysmic variables called dwarf novae.
 This is a close binary system consisting of a red dwarf star, cooler and less massive than the Sun, a white dwarf, and an accretion disk surrounding the white dwarf.
 The brightening of this system occurs when instability within the disk forces some of the disk material to drain down to the surface of the white dwarf triggering a Illustration by David T Hardy, Artist thermonuclear explosion.
 The SS Cygni light curve above shows 5 thermonuclear events within the 300 day observation period.

 More massive stars, which catastrophically collapse during supernova events, produce different types of stellar cores – including neutron stars – within the supernova remnants (SNR).
 Rotating neutron stars are called pulsars.
 Both white dwarfs and neutron stars are stellar cores – end products that remain after the evolution of their progenitor stars.
 Both objects rotate, though the much smaller neutron stars rotate much more rapidly than the larger white dwarfs.
 White dwarfs cannot exceed 1.4 solar masses, and neutron stars 2.4 solar SNR G292.0+1.8, Chandra masses.
-Neutron stars can also have companion stars, and accrete materials from the companion star into an accretion disk surrounding the neutron star; a similar configuration to the white dwarf –companion star system described above.
+Neutron stars can also have companion stars and accrete materials from the companion star into an accretion disk surrounding the neutron star; a similar configuration to the SS Cygni star system described above.

 Both white dwarfs and neutron stars generate strong emissions in X-rays, and the changes in X-ray brightness over time can be observed and recorded.
-The resulting light curve, just like the optical light curve of SS Cygni, can be used to determine the properties of these rotating stellar cores.
+The resulting light curve, just like the optical light curve of SS Cygni, can be used to determine the properties of these stellar cores.

-A "hot spot" on a white dwarf can occur if a white dwarf with a magnetic field accretes matter from the companion star, and the accretion Illustration of an Accretion Powered Pulsar disk is disrupted at small radii by the white’s dwarf's magnetosphere.
+A "hot spot" on a white dwarf can occur if a white dwarf with a magnetic field accretes matter from the companion star, and the accretion disk is disrupted at small radii by the white’s dwarf's magnetosphere.
 Material would then travel along the magnetic field lines.
 Above the surface of the white dwarf, the freefall kinetic energy of the material is converted into thermal energy, producing a strong shock wave.
 The material settles onto the surface of the white dwarf near the magnetic poles where it cools and emits X-rays.
 If the magnetic axis is offset from the spin axis, the X-ray emission will pulse with the spin period of the white dwarf.
 A neutron star in a binary system can become an accretion powered pulsar – producing a pulsing X-ray emission the same way as described for the white dwarf and shown in the illustration above.

 1. Figure 3. is a light curve of GK Per obtained from Chandra X-Ray Observatory data.
 This is a plot of brightness vs time.
 Does the change in brightness seem to be periodic?
 Estimate the possible period.